Best FC 26 Settings for Camera, Gameplay and Controller

 Tele Broadcast

 The competitive go-to.
 It balances width, clarity, and player visibility, making it perfect for Ultimate Team, Rivals, and Weekend League.
-With a height of around 12–15 and zoom at 0–2, it gives you the awareness to spot overlapping runs without sacrificing control in tight dribbles.
+Height at 10, zoom at 10.
+Perfect for dribbling and close control, as it feels more immersive and helps in 1v1 situations.

 Co-op